trezor/connect/docs/methods/eosSignTransaction.md

 ## Eos: sign transaction
-Asks device to sign given transaction using the private key derived by given BIP32 path.
+Asks device to sign given transaction using the private key derived by given [BIP44 path](path.md).
 User is asked to confirm all transaction details on Trezor.

 ES6